Can presidential elections be rigged?

 This is how the American presidential election system is rigged.

-geography not people, which is what the Electoral College is all about, this
+determined by geography not people, which is what the Electoral College is all

 2. The winner-take-all feature is another indication that the system is rigged.
 Let us say that X voted for Y, not Z. If Y gets 51 percent of the votes then according to the winner-take-all system, Y will get 100 percent of the votes, which includes even those who voted against him.
 The winner-take-all badly distorts the vote.
 If this doesn't qualify for rigging an election, I wonder what will.
 It is not based on one-man-one-vote principle which is the definition of democracy.